hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/docker.rst

 Logging Into The Client Container
 =================================

-The client container is used to run sawtooth CLI commands, which is the usual way to interact with validators or validator networks.
+The client container is used to run Sawtooth commands, which is the usual way to interact with validators or validator networks.

 Log into the client container by opening a new terminal window and